KSP-KOS/KOS/doc/source/structures/vessels/partmodule.rst

     :parameter bool: (boolean) Value to set: True or False

     Activate one of this PartModule's action-group-able actions, bypassing the action group system entirely by just activating it for this one part directly.
 The boolean value decides whether you are toggling the action ON or toggling it OFF.
 Note the Security comments below.

+    WARNING: This suffix is only callable for parts attached to the :ref:`CPU Vessel <cpu vessel>`

 .. method:: PartModule:HASFIELD(name)